mikhail-tsennykh/MvcCheckBoxList/README.md

 ## CheckBoxList(For) - a missing MVC extension v.1.4.4.3 (beta)

-MVC3 source project for Visual Studio 2012, .NET framework 4.0 and 4.5.
+Extension source code and MVC source project for Visual Studio 2012, .NET framework 4.0 and 4.5.

 #### Introduction